isaiahcolson/watchlist-client/README.md

 - [x] position elements in place, fix preferred styling
 * user can remove title from watchlist
 - [x] add remove route
-- [ ] add remove button on title show page
+- [x] add remove button on title show page
 - [ ] replace add button with remove button if watchlist has title in it

+* change navbar watchlist link to user's watchlist

 * style profile page